Hate American Made ////// Waco Siege

 Yeah, but this is all going to work into his benefit because when you have somebody telling you I'm a prophet and I'm the chosen one, well, the biggest thing is belief.

-And so, if some of your members, because I think another thing that's not talked about that often is a lot of people gave up all their possessions and all their money.
+And so, if some of your members because I think another thing that's not talked about that often is a lot of people gave up all their possessions and all their money.

 And so, even if they disagreed with what was happening with inside their compound, it wasn't just like they could just walk out of there and

-catch a flight to Hawaii to get away.
+catch a flight to Hawaii to get away, they would have to leave everything.

 So, when this again, but again, not just leave everything, face murder charges.

-And you know that if you're an adult, you're going to be facing murder charges because the FBI went out of their way to explain to you all those two elderly women that you got in there, we're not going to charge them with murder.
+And you know that you, if you're an adult, you're going to be facing murder charges because the FBI went out of their way to explain to you all those two elderly women that you got in there, we're not going to charge them with murder.

 That's no, no, I mean, I meant before we are charging everybody else with murder, but what I'm saying is, even before the siege,

-okay, you know, so when people go, well, as David's teachings go from peaceful and and loving and more spiritual and and and good and and more religious based to i'm a prophet and abusive and these three to four hour long sermon rants where he wouldn't let people go to the bathroom and people weren't allowed to fall asleep and they had nowhere to go but once the siege happens and all this stuff is happening around you helicopters and tanks and ATF agents and
+more religious-based to I'm a prophet and abusive, and these three to four-hour long sermon rants where he wouldn't let people go to the bathroom and people weren't allowed to fall asleep, and they had nowhere to go.

 He's been telling us this.

+And now we're seeing it.
 And so, because a lot of religion is believing in something that you can't see or you can't prove.

-But when you have that belief anyways, you have that faith anyways.
+But when you have that belief, anyways, you have that faith anyways.

 And now you're seeing it play out in front of your eyes,

+the belief becomes even stronger.
 The faith becomes even stronger within

+the followers to David Kresch.
 Well, and the thing too is, yeah, like you said, this is playing out in front of their very eyes.

 And on more than one occasion, we've seen, we know from the reports that we reviewed in the first part of our Waco coverage, is that we're told things, fantastical ideas and prophecies by Mr.

-David Koresh prior to this, you know, that he had impregnated a 67, 68-year-old woman, that the baby would be the chosen one.
+David Koresh prior to this, you know, that he had he had impregnated a 67, 68-year-old woman, that the baby would be the chosen one.
+It's some form of, it's a miracle baby.

 And that the

-other portions of, you know, God's will, that the damage, the arson that was done to our property prior.
+other portions of, you know, God's will,

-This was a judgment by God and a warning from God.
+the damage, the arson that was done to our property prior, this was a judgment by God and a warning from God.
+So

 they've experienced these prophecies in the past.